alexsirait/maintenance/readme.rst

 Developed with ❤️ by

-Alex Sirait,
+1. Alex Sirait

-Aji Utomo,
+2. Aji Utomo

-Sari Anastasya,
+3. Sari Anastasya